 When they feel heard, they are more likely to listen to the solutions or perspectives you present to them.

 And for the time you spend listening, give complete attention; let them feel like nothing else matters to you right then but them.
 Make them the centre of your attraction for the time being.

 This can be tricky, but the general rule is this: people mostly talk about what they find comfortable, and keep silent on the things that trouble them or they feel people might judge them on.

-Now the thing is this: it's usually those areas that they aren't comfortable talking about is where they need help.
+Now the thing is this: usually, it’s those areas that they aren’t comfortable talking about — that’s where the problem is.

 And those are the areas not spoken you want to listen out for.
-Imagine a friend always talks about her dad and never talks about her mum, then you could suspect there's a problem as concerns the mum, and you want to ask questions regarding that.
+Imagine a friend always talks about her dad and never talks about her mum, then you could suspect there’s a problem concerning the mum, and you want to ask questions regarding that.

 9. LISTEN WITHOUT JUDGING

 Perhaps this is the most important of all.